doyouknowthis/terraform-aws-cert-study-material/terraform/day-2/_05_meta_args.md

 }
 ```

 # Resource providers and aliases

-if you need to overwrite the default provider, you can use an `alias`.
+If you need to overwrite the default provider, you can use an `alias`.

 ```hcl
 provider "aws" {